masc-ucsc/docs/docs/pyrope/04-variables.md

 The `...` also concatenates, but it is an "inline concatenate".
-The difference is where the fields are concatenated and that it triggers a compile error if the same named entry already exists.
+The difference is where the fields are concatenated and that it triggers a compile error if the same entry already exists.

 ## Register